Admiral-Enigma/PirateLang-V2/README.md

 # PirateLang-V2
 [![Build Status](https://travis-ci.org/DemSquirrel/PirateLang-V2.svg?branch=master)](https://travis-ci.org/DemSquirrel/PirateLang-V2)
 Small and fun programming language

 # TODO
-    Make IS (interactive shell)
+1. Make IS (interactive shell)
-    Plugin for editors
+2. Plugin for editors
+3. Make it more pirate like
+4. Add some form of grapics api

 #Install:
 To install Piratelang you will need to have nodejs installed on your computer, when you have that run this command